Link Search Menu Expand Document

 Method:

-1. On the Home tab, click Restore > Microsoft Hyper-V > Restore from backup > Entire VM restore > Entire VM restore.
+1. On the Home tab, click Restore and select Microsoft Hyper-V > Restore from backup > Entire VM restore > Entire VM restoree

-9. At the Reason step of the wizard, enter a reason for restoring the selected VMs.
+9. In the Reason step, enter a reason for performing the Recovery and click Next.

 Links to Resources: